dottxt-ai/outlines/docs/reference/vllm.md

         "max_tokens": 5
         }'
 ```
-To use with Langchain or with OpenAI add the argument `extra_body`:
+To use with Langchain or with other modules that use openai.OpenAI add the argument `extra_body`:

 ```bash
 from langchain_openai import ChatOpenAI